Zum Hauptinhalt springen

 'Simply superb' Kathryn Olmsted

 As World War II ended, the United States stood as the dominant power on the world stage.
 In 1947, to support its new global status, it created the CIA to analyse foreign intelligence.
-But within a few years, the Agency was engaged in other operations: bolstering pro-American governments, overthrowing nationalist leaders, and surveilling anti-imperial dissenters in the US.
+But within a few years, the Agency was engaged in other operations: bolstering pro-American governments, overthrowing nationalist leaders, and surveilling anti-imperial dissenters at home.

 Comprehensive, original, and gripping, The CIA is the story of the birth of a new imperial order in the shadows.
-It offers the most complete account yet of how America adopted unaccountable power and secrecy both at home and abroad.
+It offers the most complete account yet of how America adopted unaccountable power and secrecy abroad and at home.

 Born and educated in the United Kingdom, Hugh Wilford taught at the University of Sheffield before moving to his current position as professor of United States History at California State University, Long Beach.
 A recipient of awards and fellowships on both sides of the Atlantic, he is the author of five books, including America's Great Game: The CIA's Secret Arabists and the Shaping of the Modern Middle East and The Mighty Wurlitzer: How the CIA Played America.
 He lives in Long Beach, California.